siodb/siodb/docs/dev/Build.md

 Before running Siodb, you need to create some instance configuration files:

 - `/etc/siodb/instances/<configuration-name>/config` - instance configuration options file.
-- `/etc/siodb/instances/<configuration-name>/system_db_key` - encryption key for the system database.
+- `/etc/siodb/instances/<configuration-name>/master_key` - master encryption key for.
-  Note that this file must be present even if encryption of the system database is set to the `none` (in such case it can be just zero length).
+  Note that this file must be present even if master cipher ID is set to the `none` (in such case it can be just zero length file).

 These files owner must be owned by the user `siodb` and group `siodb`.
 File mode must be `0400` or `0600`.
 Debug build of Siodb also allows members of owner group to have access to these files.